ClimenteA/telegram-push-notification-via-api/README.md

 ## Quickstart

 This repo contains all you need to ship a ton of static sites on a small 5$ VPS.
 Checkout [bunjucks](https://github.com/ClimenteA/bunjucks) a simple static site generator (SSG) if you have to create custom multi-page static websites (any SSG will do).
-In the [bunjucks](https://github.com/ClimenteA/bunjucks) repo `docker-deploy` folder you will see how to serve multiple static sites with [Caddy](https://caddyserver.com/) (free SSL and fast).
 Of course, you could just use this as another rest api service in your app.

 Google `how to make a telegram bot` and follow the steps there to get info needed for the `.env` file.